maturuuu/state-based-models/README.md

 # state-based-models
-Simulating pathfinding using blind and heuristic algorithms
+A program that simulates blind and heuristic pathfinding, then evaluates their respective performance.

 In partial completion of the requirements for the course **CSINTSY** | _Introduction to Intelligent Systems_

 Members:
 1. Amor De Guzman
 2. Audrey Stinson
 3. Devon Jarek Javier
-4. Matthew Kristoffer Ong
+4. @maturuuu
 5. Miguel Guerrero